-October 8th is the feast of St. Dominic, founder of the Dominicans.
-A biographer mentions something about him that’s true of all the saints, I think.
-It’s one of the signs of holiness– Saints look redeemed.
-Dominic had a joyful face, which came from a joyful heart and a soul at peace.
+One of Dominic’s biographers mentions something about him that’s true of all the saints, I think.
+Saints look redeemed.
+Dominic’s face was joyful, which came from a joyful heart and a soul at peace.
 He believed God was with him.

 That same “cheerfulness of countenance” seems to be what people remark about Pope Francis.
-That doesn’t mean you have to smile continuously, but joy is our “default,” it’s the attitude usually there.
+That doesn’t mean smiling continuously, but that joy is our “default,” it’s the attitude usually there.
 Fra Angelico seems to capture the peacefulness of Dominic in his portrait of the saint. (above)